Jaecoo J8 vs KGM Rexton

 Feature Showdown

-The Jaecoo J8 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the KGM Rexton gets a 12.3-inch display.
+The Jaecoo J8 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the KGM Rexton gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Jaecoo J8 stands out with head-up display and wireless charging that you will not find on the KGM Rexton.
+The Jaecoo J8 stands out with head-up display, wireless charging and Sony audio that you will not find on the KGM Rexton.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain